bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 Q5) Do you see any separation in the samples when the PCA is coloured by the province codes?
 If so, describe which PC axis differentiates these samples.

-Q6) How many species are statistically significant?
+Q6) In the “multiple group test” using ANOVA with no multiple test correction how many species are statistically significant?

 Q7) How many are still significant in the “two group test” using White's non-parametric t-test without and with Benjamini-hochberg FDR for multiple test correction?